Data Reference Standard on Person(s): Name Architecture

 3. Requirements

-• 3.2 Service owners and data practitioners must:
+• 3.2 Service owners, data practitioners and other individuals who interact with data must:

-• 3.2.1 Apply the mandatory data fields (outlined in the appendix) to record a person name or names within the Government of Canada according to the data attributes required for your program.
+• 3.2.1 Apply the data fields outlined in Appendix A to record person names within the Government of Canada according to the data attributes required for your program.

 4. Application

-• 4.1 This data reference standard applies to organizations listed in section 6 of the Directive on Service and Digital.
+• 4.1 This data reference standard applies to the departments described in section 6 of the Directive on Service and Digital.

-• 4.2 This data reference standard applies to all datasets developed after the effective date of this standard.
+• 4.2 This data reference standard applies to all datasets and systems developed after the effective date of this data reference standard.

 5. References